jacobcolyvan/MERN-proj/README.md

 - Backend libraries include: SpotifyWebAPI, jsonwebtoken, bcryptjs, mocha, and mongoose

 Front end:
-- React.js - javascript library for UI interfaces
-- Axios - used to get fetch requests
-- React-router-dom - used for routing
-- Cypress - end to end testing framework

 - Netlify - web hosting
 - Spotify API - used to retrieve songs and playlists
-- Edamam API - used to retrieve recipes and nutritional info
-- React Bootstrap - used to style components
+- Spoonacular API

 ---
+### Libraries
+Front end & Back end
+- Axios - used to get fetch requests

+Front end
+- @testing-library/react -

+- cypress - Javascript-based, front end testing framework used to run tests on browsers.
+Can be used to run end-to-end, integration and unit tests.

+- react-dom -

+- react - javascript library for UI interfaces

+- react-loader-spinner -

+- react-router-dom - used for routing
+-
+- react-transition-group - used to apply transitions to modals

+- uuid - used to create universally unique identifiers

+Back end
+- bcryptjs - provides ability to encrpyt, decrypt and compare passwords.

+- cors -

+- dotenv -

+- express -

+- jsonwebtoken - used to implement json web tokens.
+Allows us to sign, decode and set expiry times for tokens.

+- mocha - a JavaScript test framework can run on Node.js and the browser.

+- mongoose -

+- nodemon - uesd to automatically refresh the node application when files changes are saved.

+- supertest - used for testing HTTP requests by providing abstraction, used in conjunction with mocha

 ### R2 Dataflow Diagram
 ![image of Dataflow diagram](./docs/DataflowDiagram.png)